hack4impact-upenn/project-descriptions/README.md

 - `name`: The name of the project.
 - `tagline`: *15 words or less*.
-This should answer the question "What?" about the project.
-Examples: "Map-based web app to find local food resources", "Report illegal vehicle idling in Philadelphia"
+This should answer the question "What?" about the project. (e.g., `"Map-based web app to find local food resources"`, `"Report illegal vehicle idling in Philadelphia"``)

 Team(s):